This Sicha is an excerpt from our Sefer

 [Based on Likkutei Sichos Parshas Korach Vol. 2 and 4]

 Sometime after the episode of the Meraglim, Korach, a Levite, decided to rebel against the establishment, against Moshe and Ahron.
 His rebellion was an additional act of mutiny to that done by his predecessors, the Meraglim, just shortly prior.
 The story of Korach touches upon some of the main fundaments of Judaism, such as the need for the position of a leader, the sanctity of the Kohanim, and the need to beware from Machlokes.
 In this Sicha, the Rebbe delves into the motivations of Korach, and what brought about his sudden rebellion.
 Korach, unlike what may seem from scripture, was not some lowlife character who was tainted with sin, and naturally decided to rebel against Moshe due to his innate faulty character.
 Korach was a very prestige person, both in wisdom, righteousness, and wealth, and held one of the highest positions that could be asked for in the service of the Temple.
 Korach thus held a major position in the establishment!
 What then brought Korach to rebel?
 It almost seems illogical, that after all that generation had seen with the miracles performed by Hashem through Moshe, and the recent tragedy of the Meraglim who had opposed Moshe, that anyone would dare question Moshe’s authority.
 It is doomed for failure, as just occurred with the Meraglim?
 What then was Korach thinking to start up with Moshe?
 It seems completely irrational to commit an act of spiritual and physical suicide, which was in fact the end result of his mutiny, as Korach was killed and according to some opinions, no longer has a portion in the world to come.
 Aside for the astounding question as to what brought Korach to rebellion, we also must question the motivation of all his accomplices and what brought them to join.
-For a single person to be overtaken by some irrational idea, is common, however for an additional 250 men, who were all Tzadikim and Tribal leaders, to also join this irrational rebellion which is doomed for failure, reveals to us that there is something behind this story that we are missing.
+For a single person to be overtaken by some irrational idea, is common, however for an additional 250 men, who were all Tzadikim and Tribal leaders, to also join this irrational rebellion, which is doomed for failure, reveals to us that there is something behind this story that we are missing.
 There must be something that happened that gave these leaders the idea to question Moshe’s leadership despite everything they witnessed with Moshe in the past.
-In addition, this occurrence must have happened after the story of the Meraglim, as why else would Korach and his accomplices wait until after the story of the Meraglim to rebel against Moshe.
+In addition, this occurrence must have happened as a result of the story of the Meraglim, as why else would Korach and his accomplices wait until after the story of the Meraglim to rebel against Moshe.
 Moshe held his position of leader already in Egypt before the Exodus, the Kohanim were inaugurated in Nissan of that year, Elitzafan, the head of the family of Kehos, was appointed in Iyar of that year.
 Why then do Korach and his accomplices wait until after the story of the Meraglim, which occurred in the month of Av, to suddenly question Moshe’s leadership?
 In the process of explaining these matters, we learn a great fundament of Judaism, the need and necessity for a Jew to enjoy his service of G-d, to have love and fear of G-d, and desire to be with Him.
 Fulfillment of Torah and Mitzvos do not suffice if they are performed in a dry fashion, with little or no emotion, and are simply done out of habit of Kabalas Ol.
 Judaism is a relationship with Hashem, and the Torah and Mitzvos are there to express our desire in the relationship.
 Being a Frum Jew without enjoying one’s service of Hashem, without expressing Dveikus in one’s service, without desiring and feeling an attachment to G-d, is a faulty and defective service.
 This was the primary mistaken philosophy of Korach and his people which lead them to question Moshe’s leadership.

-Explorations of the Sicha:
+|Explorations of the Sicha:

 1. Why did Korach and his accomplices rebel against Moshe?